• Docs

 Install as a manual framework

-• Download the xcframework file from GitHub and move it to the project folder
+• Download the xcframework files from GitHub and move them to the project folder

-• Open Project settings → choose General tab → choose Target → Drag xcframework file into Frameworks and Libraries section → choose Embed & sign
+• Open Project settings → choose General tab → choose Target → Drag xcframework files into Frameworks and Libraries section → choose Embed & sign

 Xcode setup